Franz-Josef-Danner/tracking/README.md

 tracking.register_after_detect_callback(track_cycle.run)
 ```
-Call ``unregister_after_detect_callback`` again when the callback is no longer needed to restore the default behavior.

 The callback receives the current ``context`` object.
 The example in
 ``track_cycle.py`` enables proxy/timecode again using the toggle operator.